 Moving forward this report identified two time-sensitive opportunities that have not received sufficient focus during the pandemic, but which should become a priority over the coming months and years.
 The first is providing remedial learning, particularly to children who were not able to access quality education throughout the pandemic.
 It is likely that the learning deficit among vulnerable children will be vast.
-Innovative approaches to teacher training and learning gaps will be required.
+Innovative approaches to teacher training – both in regard to the mode of delivery and the content - and assessing learning gaps will be required.
+It is also likely that UNICEF will be able to respond in an increasingly effective way to this need, given its growing body of knowledge and available support, such as guidance and standards, for remedial learning

 The second time-sensitive opportunity is school re-engagement.
 It is likely that school engagement among vulnerable children and adolescent girls will have reduced over the course of the school closures.
 A holistic approach will be required that works with families and community leaders to ensure that children who may be at risk of child protection issues are welcomed back into full-time education.